Lego Coin Hits Self Reported Market Cap of $9,000.00 Billion (LEGO)

-Lego Coin (LEGO) traded flat against the U.S. dollar during the 1 day period ending at 13:00 PM Eastern on March 30th.
-Lego Coin has a market capitalization of $9,000.00 billion and $5.71 worth of Lego Coin was traded on exchanges in the last day.
-During the last seven days, Lego Coin has traded 17.3% lower against the U.S. dollar.
-One Lego Coin token can currently be bought for $0.0086 or 0.00000013 BTC on popular cryptocurrency exchanges.
+Lego Coin (LEGO) traded flat against the dollar during the 1-day period ending at 15:00 PM E.T. on April 1st.
+In the last seven days, Lego Coin has traded 17.3% lower against the dollar.
+One Lego Coin token can now be bought for approximately $0.0086 or 0.00000013 BTC on major cryptocurrency exchanges.
+Lego Coin has a total market capitalization of $9,000.00 billion and approximately $5.71 worth of Lego Coin was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.